jannikmi/timezonefinder/README.rst

 This is the default function to check which timezone a point lies within (similar to tzwheres ``tzNameAt()``).
 If no timezone has been found, ``None`` is being returned.
-**NOTE:** This approach is optimized for speed and the common case to only query points actually within a timezone.
+**PLEASE NOTE:** This approach is optimized for speed and the common case to only query points within a timezone.
-This might not be what you are looking for however: The last possible timezone in proximity is always returned (without checking if the point is really included).
+The last possible timezone in proximity is always returned (without checking if the point is really included).
 So results might be misleading for points outside of any timezone.

 ::